 Sandra is a committee member for the City of Calgary’s Public Safety Citizen Oversight Committee.
 She is also a member of the Law Society of Alberta, the Canadian Bar Association, the Calgary Bar Association, the Association of Women Lawyers, the Canadian Association of Black Lawyers and a member-at-large for the Advocates' Society Commercial Litigation Practice Group.

-- Domestic Arbitration - Defended an energy industry related arbitration with an approximately $100 million potential enterprise value to our client.
+- Arbitration: defending an energy industry related arbitration with an approximately $100 million potential enterprise value to our client.
 The matter was resolved subsequent to records disclosure such that the significant majority of the value was retained by our client.